microsoft/vscode-wiki/How-to-Contribute.md

 Manage any merge conflicts, commit them, and then push them to your fork.

+> [!NOTE]
-**Note**: The `microsoft/vscode` repository contains a collection of GitHub Actions that help us with triaging issues.
+> The `microsoft/vscode` repository contains a collection of GitHub Actions that help us with triaging issues.
 As you probably don't want these running on your fork, you can disable Actions for your fork via `https://github.com/<<Your Username>>/vscode/settings/actions`.

 ### Build